-Operation name: setMonitoringProcess I monitoring service to collect and push to the Data Lake certain with a certain period.
-The call will return an ID to identify the s set.
-Input Parameters Туре Description period Int Period (in second) for collection data from the underlying monitoring platform(s). signed Boolean Specify if data collected should be signed by the provider before sending them to the Data Lake. sendTo string Endpoint exposed by the consumer of the data (i.e., Data Lake). dataSet Object/dictionary Complex object (e.g., Dictionary or Map) which represent t set of data to be collected.
+Operation name: setMonitoringProcess Description set of parameters, Configure the VRM monitoring service to collect and push to the Data Lake certain set of parameters, with a certain period.
+The call will return an ID to identify the Monitoring Process set.
+Input Parameters Туре Type Description period Int Period (in second) for collection data from the underlying monitoring platform(s). signed Boolean Specify if data collected should be signed by the provider before sending them to the Data Lake. sendTo string Endpoint exposed by the consumer of the data (i.e., Data Lake). dataSet Object/dictionary Complex object (e.g., Dictionary or Map) which represent the set of data to be collected.
 Output Parameters Туре Description monitoringProcessId String/UUID ID that uniquely identifies (in the domain) the monitoring process in progress.
 Notes

 Operation name: getMonitoringProcessList

-Description Returns the list of the Monitoring Processes in progress (IDs). he Monitoring Processes in progress (IDs).
+Description Returns the list of the Monitoring Processes in progress (IDs).

-Input Parameters eters Type Description
+Input Parameters Type Description

 none N/A N/A

-Output Parameters Туре Description
+Output Parameters Output Parameters Type Description

 monitoringProcesses list List of monitoring processes IDs.

 Notes

-Operation name: teminateMonitoringProcess Description Description Terminates a monitoring process in progress.
-Input Parameters nput Parameters Type Description monitoring_process_id String/UUID ID that uniquely identifies (in the domain) the monitoring process in progress.
-Output Parameters Type Description response HTTP response HTTP Code and boy that provides the result of the Termination operation.
+Description Terminates a monitoring process in progress.
+Input Parameters Type Description monitoring_process_id String/UUID String/UUID ID that uniquely identifies (in the domain) the monitoring process in progress.
+Output Parameters Dutput Parameters Type Description response HTTP response HTTP response HTTP Code and boy that provides the result of the Termination operation.
 Notes